Best OpenClaw Hosting in 2026: Security-First Comparison

 How much does OpenClaw hosting cost per month in total?

 Total monthly cost depends on your approach.
 DIY self-hosted: $5-25/mo for the VPS plus $10-100+/mo for AI API keys, with no spending cap.
 Semi-managed (DigitalOcean): $12-24/mo plus API costs.
-Fully managed (ClawTrust): $79-299/mo all-inclusive with AI credits, dedicated infrastructure, and security included.
-The hidden cost of DIY is time: 4-20 hours of initial setup plus ongoing maintenance and security patching.
+Fully managed (ClawTrust): from $55/mo all-inclusive with AI credits, dedicated infrastructure, and security included.
+The hidden cost of DIY is not just time, it requires cybersecurity expertise that most people do not have.